csc7/PP4_CI_WQCS/README.md

 <br>

-- ### **Registration Status**
+- ### **Registration**

-They are Django complementary pages and tools to have registration options in the site, and sign-in, sign-up and sign-out pages for the user.
+They are Django complementary tools and pages to have registration options in the site for users.
+There are sign-in, sign-up and sign-out pages that work as interfaces for this purpose.

 *User Stories Addressed by this Feature: 19; 24; 31; 33; 34; 35 and 36.*